 The main draw in Nathrop has always been its natural hot springs, once a sacred spot for American Indians.
 Turn-of-the-century vacationers stayed at Nathrop's grand hotel and soaked in the restorative waters.

-Or meander back toward the highway for a whitewater adventure on the roaring Arkansas River or an afternoon in the nearby town of Salida.
+Meander back toward the highway for a whitewater adventure on the roaring Arkansas River, book a horseback-riding excursion with Mt.
+Princeton Riding Stables & Equestrian Center or spend an afternoon exploring the nearby town of Salida.